ScottMaclure/alienrpg/README.md

 * [x] npm deploy bumps the version date
 * [x] Uninhabited moons: If planet is unexplored/uninhabited, roll D3–1 for moons.
 (Refactor orbitals to be habitation/colony independent, give them an optional owner, update printing logic)
 * [x] Asteroid belts aren't surveyable (so they'll never get a name, etc)
+* [x] A gas giant has D6+4 significant moons which can be created just like Terrestrial Planets (define new type, hang off gas giant, refactor habitation code, printing code, etc)

 #### 2020-09-09